-2. If the value is a list whose first element is a sub-list, then the word has more than one possible root form when interpreted under this lexical category.
+2 If the value is a list whose first element is a sub-list, then the word has two possible root forms when interpreted under this lexical category.
 Each sub-list should be of the form discussed in point one above.
-AN example is:

-SAW V ((see (tns past)) ((saw (tns present)(untensed)))))
+AN example is: SAW V ((see (tns past)) (saw (tns present)(untensed))))

-This property states that the word SAW is either the past tense form of the verb SEE or the present/untensed form of the verb SAW (what we do to a board).
+This property states that the word SAW is either the past tense form of the verb SEE or the presentuntensed form of the verb SAW (what we do to a board).

-3. If the value is atomic, then the word itself is taken as the root form and the inflectional features are supplied by the dictionary manager.
+3 If the value is atomic, then the word itself is taken as the root form and the inflectional features are supplied by the dictionary manager.
 Exactly what features are supplied is described in the next section.
 Some examples are:

-'''

-COOK V s-ed
+COOK V s-ed N -s

-N -s

-FAST ADJ er-est
+FAST ADJ er-est V s-ed N -s

-V s-ed

-N -s

-'''